 Andy's Garden Railway Guide

 The railway I'm building is roughly 1:19 scale.
 It's a "narrow gauge" railway.
 That is to say, it models a real railway where the tracks are 2 feet (60cm) apart.
 The scale is called "16mm/ft".
-In this scale model person is about as tall as your middle finger.
-A large part of this site is information about modelling in this scale; a section called the 16mm Guide, which has been going since 2001.
+In this scale model person is about as tall as your index finger.

 If you're unsure what 'scale' and 'gauge' mean, read this first.
 There are a number of other scales in which you can model too, if you don't fancy 16mm/ft, some of which are models you can ride on.